 It is important that you make the evaluation thoroughly (i.e., approximately ½ A4 page of text).
 Once you have gone over your student’s PhD Plan and evaluation, there are two options.
 If the evaluation is ready to be passed on in the workflow, click the “Complete assessment.
 Send to student” button at the bottom of the page.
 This sends the evaluation back to the student for comments before it is passed on to the Head of Programme.
 If, the student needs to do further work, before it is ready to be passed on in the workflow, you should click the “Return to student for plan adjustments” button.
-The evaluation is returned to the student for further work, before it is once again passed on to the supervisor for assessment and final acceptance, to the Head of Programme and finally to the Head of School
+The evaluation is returned to the student for further work, before it is once again passed on to the supervisor for assessment and final acceptance, to the Head of Programme and finally, to the Head of School

 The evaluation and previous evaluations can be found in “Plan history”.

-Supervisors have the possibility to define an ad hoc course designed specifically for a PhD student.
-Such a course may include participation in a conference, a short internship with a company or other things.
+Supervisors have the option to define an ad hoc course designed specifically for a PhD student.
+Such a course may include a journal club or a short internship with a company or other things.
 A course description (see template in the Forms box to the right) must be prepared and the supervisor is, as a rule, the person responsible for the ‘course’.
-The ad hoc course must be pre-approved by the Head of Programme chair.
-When the course is finalized, the student/supervisor sends an E-mail to the Head of Programme (email@example.com) with the following attachments: The course description, statement from the course responsible with a positive assessment of the effectiveness of the course in relation to the student’s development.
+The ad hoc course must be pre-approved by the Head of Programme.
+When the course is completed, the student/supervisor sends an E-mail to the Head of Programme (email@example.com) with the following attachments: course description; statement from the person responsible for the course with an assessment of the effectiveness of the course in relation to the student’s development.

 See form in the box to the right

-The Qualifying exam takes a form as a midway seminar where you, your supervisor(s) and the external opponents discuss what has been done so far and the priorities to be made in the remaining part of your study.
-It should therefore be seen as an opportunity to plan the time schedule and scientific program ahead as well as the formalities for finalizing the PhD thesis and conducting the defense.
+The qualifying exam takes the form of a seminar and then a discussion where you, your supervisor(s) and the opponents evaluate what has been done so far and priorities for the remaining part of your study.
+It should therefore be seen as an opportunity to plan the rest of your scientific programme and time schedule, as well as the formalities for finalizing your PhD thesis and conducting the defence.

-The exam usually takes place 18 month before submission of the thesis (if you are a 4+4 students it is after 24 months) and consists of your written progress report and an oral exam.
+The exam usually takes place 18 months before submission of the thesis (or after 24 months if you are a 4+4 student).
 More information can be found here: https://phd.tech.au.dk/for-phd-students/progress-report-qualifying-exam

 Overview of the process:

-AGRO recommends that the PhD thesis is based on normally 3 in extenso peer-reviewed papers that have either already been published or are publishable in internationally recognized journals.
-This means that the PhD thesis will normally include three or more papers or manuscripts in different stages of completion, which relates to the topic of the PhD project.
-All parts should have a scientific quality that aligns with the expectations for peer-reviewed publication.
+AGRO recommends that, as a rule, the PhD thesis is based on three full-length peer-reviewed papers that have either already been published or are publishable in internationally recognized journals.
+This means that the PhD thesis will normally include three or more papers or manuscripts at different stages of completion, relating to the topic of the PhD project.
+All parts should have a scientific quality that aligns with the expectations for peer-reviewed publications.
 Further, the PhD thesis must include sections encompassing the following elements:

 If published articles or submitted manuscripts are included in the thesis, you must ensure that you have permission from the publisher to reproduce these in the thesis.
-The procedure for obtaining permission depends on the publisher and is found on the journals webpage.
+The procedure for obtaining permission depends on the publisher and can be found via the journal’s webpage.

-If this deadline is not kept the thesis will NOT be printed.
+If you do not observe this deadline, the thesis will NOT be printed.

-The first page of the content should be on a right-side page when the thesis is opened.
+The first page of the contents should be on a right-side page when the thesis is opened.

-The page numbers are centered at the bottom of the page 10 mm from the bottom.
+The page numbers are centered, 10 mm from the bottom of the page.

-There will be ordered 25 copies in total.
-2 copies will be sent to the library and 2 copies will be kept in the department.
+The department will pay for 25 printed copies.
+Of these, two copies must be sent to the library and two copies must be kept in the department.
 These four copies should be delivered by the student to Karina Rysholt Christensen in Foulum or to Charlotte Hamann Knudsen in Flakkebjerg.
 The student will have the rest of the copies.

 All contact to the printing company will go through Charlotte Hamann Knudsen (email@example.com).

-In AGRO it has been decided that the PhD students receive the standard daily allowances in connection with travels up to 10 days (both in Denmark and abroad).
-The daily allowances cover additional expenses for meals, small items, transportation at the destination etc., paid by the student during the travel.
+In AGRO, it has been decided that the PhD students receive the standard daily allowance in connection with trips of up to 10 days (both in Denmark and abroad).
+The daily allowance covers additional expenses for meals, small items, local transport at the destination, etc., paid by the student during the travel.
 This means that the company Eurocard should not be used during the travel.
-If free meals are received it should be deducted when making the travel statement in RejsUd.
+If free meals are received, they should be deducted when making the travel statement in RejsUd.